grafana/agent/docs/sources/operator/helm-getting-started.md

     kubectl get svc
     ```

     You should see an Agent Operator Pod in `RUNNING` state, and a `kubelet` service.
+Depending on your setup, this could take a moment.

 ## Deploy the Grafana Agent Operator resources